thomaschampagne/elevate/appcore/src/assets/option-helpers/displayAdvancedPowerData.md

+_Note: Normalized Power®, Training Stress Score® & Intensity Factor® are TrainingPeaks® registered trademarks_

-# Weighted Power & Estimated Weighted Power
+# Normalized Power® & Estimated Normalized Power®
 ---

-Note: If you own a power meter, the true weighted power will be of course computed.
-Estimated Weighted Power is only a estimation for cyclist who don't have this sensor.
+Note: If you own a power meter, the true Normalized Power® will be of course computed.
+Estimated Normalized Power® is only a estimation for cyclist who don't have this sensor.

-The _Estimated Weighted Power_ is basically the _Estimated Average Power_ given by Strava which has been normalized...
-Weighted Power or estimated is more meaningfull than _Average Power_.
+The _Estimated Normalized Power®_ is basically the _Estimated Average Power_ given by Strava which has been normalized...
+Normalized Power® or estimated is more meaningful than _Average Power_.
 Why?
-While average power simply takes all of the samples of power and divides them by the number of samples, _Weighted Power_ uses a tricky weighting system to come up with a number that is more in line with the true physiological effort for your given activity.
+While average power simply takes all of the samples of power and divides them by the number of samples, _Normalized Power®_ uses a tricky weighting system to come up with a number that is more in line with the true physiological effort for your given activity.

-_Weighted Power_ is basically the power that you could have maintained for the same physiological "cost" if your power output had been constant.
+_Normalized Power®_ is basically the power that you could have maintained for the same physiological "cost" if your power output had been constant.

-_Weighted Power_ is calculated from an algorithm introduced by Dr. Andy Coggan to weight this variability according to its physiological difficulty.
+_Normalized Power®_ is calculated from an algorithm introduced by Dr. Andy Coggan to weight this variability according to its physiological difficulty.
 Here's the formula:

-> $WeightedPower = \sqrt{\sqrt{\sum(powerSample^4/count(powerSample))}}$
+> $NormalizedPower = \sqrt{\sqrt{\sum(powerSample^4/count(powerSample))}}$

-Remember that _Estimated Weighted Power_ is an estimation because it's based on _Estimated Average Power_ !
+Remember that _Estimated Normalized Power®_ is an estimation because it's based on _Estimated Average Power_ !

 # Variability Index:
 ---
 _Variability Index_ is an indication of how your activity was paced.
 This indication shows how smooth or evenly paced the power output was during a race or work out.
-Basically _Variability Index_ is _Weighted Power_ over _Average watts_:
+Basically _Variability Index_ is _Normalized Power®_ over _Average watts_:

-> $VariabilityIndex=\frac{WeightedPower}{Averagewatts}$
+> $VariabilityIndex=\frac{NormalizedPower}{Averagewatts}$

 # Functional Threshold Power (FTP)
 ---
 Represents your best average power you can sustain for one hour.
 [Read threshold test protocol by British Cycling](https://www.britishcycling.org.uk/zuvvi/media/bc_files/sportivetrainingplans/THRESHOLD_TEST.pdf).

-# Intensity:
+# Intensity Factor®:
 ---
-Although _Weighted Power_ is a better measure of training _intensity_ than average power, it does not take into account differences in fitness within or between individuals.
+Although _Normalized Power®_ is a better measure of training _Intensity Factor®_ than average power, it does not take into account differences in fitness within or between individuals.
-_Intensity_ is simply the ratio of the _Weighted Power_ as above over your Functional Threshold Power (FTP) (entered in athlete settings):.
+_Intensity Factor®_ is simply the ratio of the _Normalized Power®_ as above over your Functional Threshold Power (FTP) (entered in athlete settings):.

-> $Intensity=\frac{WeightedPower}{Cycling FTP}$
+> $Intensity Factor=\frac{NormalizedPower}{Cycling FTP}$

-For example, if your _Weighted Power_ for a long training ride done early in the year is 210 W and your threshold power at the time is 280 W, then the PF for that workout would be 0.75\.
-However, if you did that same exact ride later in the year after your threshold power had risen to 300 W, then the PF would be lower, i.e., 0.70. _Intensity_ therefore provides a valid and convenient way of comparing the relative _intensity_ of a training session or race either within or between riders, taking into account changes or differences in threshold power.
+For example, if your _Normalized Power®_ for a long training ride done early in the year is 210 W and your threshold power at the time is 280 W, then the PF for that workout would be 0.75\.
+However, if you did that same exact ride later in the year after your threshold power had risen to 300 W, then the PF would be lower, i.e., 0.70. _Intensity Factor®_ therefore provides a valid and convenient way of comparing the relative _Intensity Factor®_ of a training session or race either within or between riders, taking into account changes or differences in threshold power.

-Typical _Intensity_ values for various training sessions or races are as follows:
+Typical _Intensity Factor®_ values for various training sessions or races are as follows:

 Less than 0.75 are recovery rides